tylertitsworth/5th-age-srd/Classes/Druid.md

 **Target:** The nearby area in up to a mile radius

-**Effect:** You gradually change the surrounding terrain into a different type, for up to a day.
+**Effect:** You gradually change the surrounding terrain into a different type, for up to a full recovery.
 With a few minutes of concentration, you can create an island in the ocean, grow a forest underneath the earth, or turn fertile land into desert.
 The longer you are able to concentrate on the spell, the larger the area, and the more extreme, unusual and destructive the change can be.

 ---